Yamsafer/frontend-talks/DOM-API.md

 paragraph.onclick = pClickHandler;
 ```

- Nice and easy, but! can only add one event listener!
+ Nice and easy,
+ but can only add one event listener!
  What if we want multiple listeners?
 ```
 paragraph.addEventListener('click',  pClickHandler);